 murphy Posted May 10, 2013 at 12:46 PM Report Share Posted May 10, 2013 at 12:46 PM MPG on an Energi is meaningless because it doesn't take into account the energy added to the car by the electric utility.
 If it wasn't for out of town visits to family I could probably drive all year and not use more than two gallons of gas.
 That would be about 4000 miles on 2 gallons for a meaningless calculation of 2000 MPG.MPGe is the only valid calculation for an Energi.
 Quote Link to comment Share on other sites More sharing options...

 Energized Posted May 10, 2013 at 11:02 PM Report Share Posted May 10, 2013 at 11:02 PM I wouldn't call MPG with a plug-in meaningless, MPG just needs to be understood in the proper context, For Doug, one of his goals is to reduce his use of gasoline, so going 800 miles on 5 gallons of gas (160 MPG) is very relevant.
 I think going 800 miles on 1/3 of a tank is an achievement that would interest people who are curious about plug-ins and they possibilities they bring.
 It demonstrates one of the benefits of having a convenient fuel source at home, an electrical outlet.
-I know I haven't missed going to a gas station in 6 weeks. mmmhmmmm and doug 2 Quote Link to comment Share on other sites More sharing options...
+I know I haven't missed going to a gas station in 6 weeks. doug and mmmhmmmm 2 Quote Link to comment Share on other sites More sharing options...

 doug Posted May 11, 2013 at 08:40 PM Author Report Share Posted May 11, 2013 at 08:40 PM Energized: You are correct about my personal goal to use less gas, so MPG is the most relevant number for me.
 Murphy: The relevance of MPG depends on why you drive a plug-in.
 I drive one to lower my use of gasoline for reasons of climate change and our national security.
 I'd much rather buy U.S.A. electricity than imported oil (e.g. gas) or U.S. oil for that matter.
 Also, my electricity source is nuclear so no carbon emissions there.
 MPGe is only interesting to me in terms of comparing two EVs to see cost of ownership.
 It's meaningless to me once I have car in my garage....(e.g. the Fusion Energi).
 All I care about now is how little gas I can use so MPG is the number I watch.
 Also, MPGe doesn't really tell the whole story when comparing the energy in gas to the energy in electricity.
 As I understand it, it leaves out the drilling, shipping, refining and military energy used just to get that gas to your car.
 Then there are huge efficiency losses in the combustion engine.
 So again, for me, MPGe is meaningless at this point.
 Thanks for your comment and I understand the technical point you are making.
 However, please keep in mind that each person's goal is different and one man's 'meaningless' is another's 'most important'. mmmhmmmm 1 Quote Link to comment Share on other sites More sharing options...